Klipper3d/klipper/docs/Config_Reference.md

 #   axis.
 This setting can be used to restrict the maximum speed of
 #   the z stepper motor.
 The default is to use max_velocity for
 #   max_z_velocity.
-max_z_accel:
+#max_z_accel:
 #   This sets the maximum acceleration (in mm/s^2) of movement along
 #   the z axis.
-It limits the acceleration of the z stepper motor.
-The
+Setting this may be useful if the printer can reach higher acceleration
+#   on XY moves than Z moves (eg, when using input shaper).
+The default
-#   default is to use max_accel for max_z_accel.
+#   is to use max_accel for max_z_accel.

 # The stepper_x section is used to describe the X axis as well as the
 # stepper controlling the X+Y movement.